Nakeuh/Algolia-DE-Assignement/README.md

 > pytest .
 ```

-Python and pytest must be installed before
+Python and pytest must be installed locally to do so